datawhores/OF-Scraper/README.md

 - [Support](#support)

 # Intro

-This is a fork of the original onlyfans-scraper, is designed to facilitate effortless transitions between DIGITALCRIMINALS' script, ensuring high compatibility and smooth transfer of features
+At its inception, this project emerged as a fork of the original onlyfans-scraper.
+With invaluable support from the community and consistent script updates, we've undergone substantial architectural changes, resulting in a significantly revamped codebase compared to the original master.
+While some of these modifications are detailed in https://github.com/datawhores/OF-Scraper/blob/main/CHANGES.md, several remain unreported.

-Additionally, it offers a wealth of filtering features, providing extensive control over the specific types of content you wish to scrape.
-For a detailed breakdown of these enhancements, you can refer to the CHANGES.md file available at this link: https://github.com/datawhores/OF-Scraper/blob/main/CHANGES.md
+This script has been thoughtfully crafted to facilitate seamless transitions from DIGITALCRIMINALS' script, ensuring robust compatibility and smooth feature migration.
+Furthermore, it boasts an extensive array of filtering features, empowering users with precise control over the specific content types they aim to scrape
 # Documentation

 For detailed instructions on: